amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 ### Implementing a simple tree data structure

-As we saw earlier, a tree node is just a data structure that has a value and has links to their descendants.
+As we saw earlier, a tree node is just a data structure with a value and links to its descendants.

 Here's an example of a tree node: